Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 The question is, what about the investigation of Sandy Berger and a light snap on the wrist and no pursuit?

-What's happening to the Congressman Jefferson and there's all kinds of things out there that DOJ itself is not doing.
+There's all kinds of things out there the DOJ itself is not doing.

-As to these corruption cases, in these five jurisdictions, Ed Whalen also national review online.
+As to these corruption cases in these five jurisdictions, Ed Whalen, also National Review Online.

-I don't claim to have been following closely the controversy over the recent dismissal of these U.S. attorneys, but I have reviewed the internal administration documents posted on the House Judiciary Committee's website, and based on what these documents show, the reaction of these dismissals seems curiously overwrought.
+I don't claim to have been following closely the controversy over the recent dismissal of these U.S. attorneys, but I have reviewed the internal administration documents posted on the House Judiciary Committee's website.

-Washington Post story from yesterday, for example, seems to strain to characterize the documents in the most one-sided manner possible.
+A Washington Post story from yesterday, for example, seems to strain to characterize the documents in the most one-sided manner possible.

 So let me explain my understanding.